noi-techpark/webcomp-events-today/README.md

 [![REUSE Compliance](https://github.com/noi-techpark/webcomp-events-today/actions/workflows/reuse.yml/badge.svg)](https://github.com/noi-techpark/odh-docs/wiki/REUSE#badges)

-Events Today is a web component that displays a list of events that are happening.
+Events Today is a web component that displays a list of events that are happening at EURAC.
 It fetches data from the [EventShort API](https://tourism.opendatahub.com/swagger/index.html#/EventShort)  and displays the events in a simple, easy-to-read format.<br>

 **Table of Contents**